jgmenu/jgmenu/docs/manual/jgmenu.1.md

     <file>,<command>

-For example, to syncronise with the GTK theme, use this hook:
+For example, to synchronise with the GTK theme, use this hook:

     ~/.config/gtk-3.0/settings.ini,jgmenu_run gtktheme